PHP Dependency Injection

 Some general comments on your code:

-• I would use PDO instead of mysqli directly - it's somewhat safer (SQL injection wise), more future proof, and I think it's easier too.
+- I would use PDO instead of mysqli directly - it's somewhat safer (SQL injection wise), more future proof, and I think it's easier too.

-• I would check that file require
+- I would check that file

-d exists before trying to claim it and throw a nice exception that can be caught by the application and reported in a nice way.
+d exists before trying to claim it and throw a nice exception that can be caught by the application and reported in a nice way. - you probably want

-your content, not print_r
+your content, notprint_r

 , but i think you are doing this for debugging.